How to Get Term Life Insurance With Melanoma

 Real Examples from Real Customers

-Kevin applied for life insurance when he was 52 years old.
+Kevin applied for life insurance after skin cancers in the UK when he was 52 years old.

 - Diagnosed at age 48